PatchFramework/SmartLight/README.md

 - Functionality

 Tasks can be devided in
-- Flask Webserver implementation: Ann-Kathrin Kälberer
+- Flask Webserver implementation: Ann-Kathrin Kälberer, Dominic Viola
 - Logic of LED and GPIO Pins: Dominic Viola, Canberk Alkan
 - Presentation and Documentation: Canberk Alkan